Bennett's wallaby

 Shooting is the most effective form of control.
 Poison (using striker bait) is the best option for large numbers.

-Occupiers are required to control Bennett's wallaby on their land where this can be undertaken quickly and effectively.
+Occupiers are required to control Bennett's wallaby on their land where this can be done quickly and effectively.
 We understand that this can sometimes be difficult due to their range and low population numbers in Otago.
 So, if you see a Bennett's wallaby, but you are not able to destroy it, you must report the sighting immediately to ORC.
-We will then either support you in destroying the wallaby or undertake the control works ourselves.
+We will then either support you in destroying the wallaby or undertake the control work ourselves.

 Definitions